 3. High Pressure / High Temperature Cutout Switch

-This simple pressure switch (for steam boilers) or temperature switch (hot water boilers) can put your boiler out of commission while you wait for parts.
+This simple pressure switch (for steam boilers) or temperature switch (hot water boilers) can put your boiler out of commission.
 Combustion safety codes require this safety switch on all installations.
-Even if you can get it shipped to you the next morning, it will seem silly that this relatively inexpensive part could be responsible for the loss of hundreds of thousands of dollars of production.
+Even if you can get it shipped to you quickly, don’t let this relatively inexpensive part be responsible for production loss.

 4. Pressure Control Device